Geometry from Integrability: Multi-Leg Fishnet Integrals in Two Dimensions: Fishnet integrals in 2 dimensions and Calabi-Yau motives

 In the two-loop case, $\ell=2$, which corresponds to a K3 surface, we can see how the difference between the square and hexagonal tiling extends to higher-dimensional geometries.
 In both cases, the smooth K3 surface defined by the toric variety specified by eq.~\eqref{eq:polyhedra} has Picard rank ${\rm rk(Pic)}=2$ coming from $B=(\mathbb{P}^1)^2$.
 For the square tiling, the geometry acquires fifteen nodes at the intersection diamonds in \Figref{fignodalcuspk3}, while for the hexagonal tiling, it acquires eight cusp singularities.
 The local situation near the singularities is simply

-Hence, for the square tiling the fifteen nodes correspond to $A_1$ singularities and can be resolved by a blow up of one $\mathbb{P}^1$ at each node, so that the total Picard rank increases ${\rm rk(Pic)}=17$, and we get a smooth K3 surface with $17$ algebraic and $3$ transcendental two-cycles.
-The latter correspond to the $3$ complex structure deformations of $M_{G_{1,2}}$.
-In the hexagonal case, we get $A_2$ singularities at the eight cusps.
-The latter can be resolved with two $\mathbb{P}^1$ at each cusp singularity, raising the Picard group to ${\rm rk(Pic)}=18$.
-This implies, in particular, that the K3 surface is still at special complex moduli, as there is only one complex structure deformation for $M_{Z_2}$.
-We claim that under the action of the covering $S_3$ group the corresponding transcendental lattice splits in $M_{Z_2}$ and the corresponding rank 3 K3 motive splits over ${\cal R}$ into two rank 2 motives (see section~\ref{sec:motives} for a review of CY motives):
+Hence, for the square tiling the fifteen nodes in the upper right diagram of figure \ref{fignodalcuspk3} correspond to $A_1$ singularities.
+The latter can be resolved by a blow up of one $\mathbb{P}^1$ at each node, so that the total Picard rank increases to ${\rm rk(Pic)}=17=2+(9+6)$, and we get a smooth K3 surface for which the twenty-dimensional $H_2(\textrm{K3})$ splits into $17$ algebraic and $3$ transcendental 2-cycles.
+Here the $2$ comes from the two $\mathbb{P}^1$'s in the base $B=\mathbb{P}^1 \times \mathbb{P}^1$.
+By the Tian-Todorov theorem, the latter correspond to the $3$ generic complex structure deformations of $M_{G_{1,2}}$, which in turn are identified with the physical complex deformations of the two-loop graph.

-Moreover, we claim that the splitting corresponds to an order 3 Galois action on the CY motive that involves the $S_3$ action on the three sheets.
-Since it requires taking eigenspaces w.r.t. to this action, the ring ${\cal R}$ is expected to be $\mathbb{Z}[\exp(2\pi i/3)]$ (while for the square case we simply have $\mathcal{R}=\mathbb{Z}$).